Skip to main content

 Project progress and status

-Renewal SA agreed with the City of Adelaide for the site and buildings to retain current operation including car parking to support the Adelaide Central Market redevelopment while planning work is completed for the project.
+Renewal SA agreed with the City of Adelaide for the site and buildings to retain current operation until Q1 2026, including carparking, to support the Adelaide Central Market redevelopment while planning work is completed for the project and The Joinery.

 Stakeholders and community

-Renewal SA’s bold vision for Tapangka puts the human experience at the heart of the built environment and aims to create a lifestyle offering that positions it as one of the most vibrant and inclusive residential developments and precincts in the state.
+Renewal SA’s bold vision for Tapangka places the human experience at the core of the built environment, aiming to create one of the most vibrant and inclusive residential developments in the state.

-This new approach to city living is inspired by the experience of going on a journey: a journey of reconciliation, a journey of home ownership, a journey towards sustainability and a journey of partnership.
+This innovative approach to city living is inspired by the experience of following a path: a path to reconciliation, home ownership, towards sustainability and partnership.
 In Kaurna language, this experience is known as Tapangka.

 Was this page helpful?